racingbetter.co.uk

 Paul Barber and Margaret Findlay

-Paul Barber’s family have farmed near Ditcheat since the 1830s and he oversees a large dairy herd that produces Barbers and Maryland Farmhouse Cheese, run by Paul’s brother Nicholas.
-Paul - who has been allergic to cheese since the age of five - was born on December 31, 1942, in the house where he still lives, stating “I’ve never thought about living elsewhere” and despite no family involvement with racing, has owned horses for 45 years.
-His first winner was a horse called Crazy Slave, who scored in 1963, and his main flagbearers before Denman are headed by the 1999 totesport Cheltenham Gold Cup winner See More Business.
+Paul Barber's family have farmed near Ditcheat since the 1830s and he oversees a 2,000-strong dairy herd on 3,000 acres, having started with 150 cows on 150 acres that now produce 45 tonnes of cheese daily for Barbers and Maryland Farmhouse Cheese, run by Paul's brother Nicholas.
+Paul - who has been allergic to cheese since the age of five - was born on December 31, 1942, on the kitchen table in the house where he still lives, stating "I've never thought about living elsewhere" and despite no family involvement with racing, has been an owner since his purchase in 1958 of a horse that cost £450 and had to be paid for instalments.
+He has never owned a Flat horse and his first winner was Crazy Slave, who scored in 1963.
+His main flagbearers before Denman are headed by the 1999 totesport Cheltenham Gold Cup winner See More Business.
+He paid £82,000 for Denman and refuses to pay over the odds for a horse after being stung when making a couple of expensive purchases following See More Business's success.
+"Back then I bought a couple of horses which to my mind cost too much money.
+One thing all horses have in common are that they are bloody expensive," he said recently.
 Others to carry his colours include See More Indians, who won eight races out of 14, and the John Thorne-trained Artifice.
-Barber owns Nicholls’s Manor Farm Stables, initially converted from a cow shed, and many of his best performers have had an initial grounding in point-to-points, either with Liam Burke in Ireland or Barber’s brother Richard - who has trained four Festival winners - at Seaborough in Dorset.
-Barber’s partner in many of his horses is professional gambler Harry Findlay, whose horses run in the name of his mother Margaret.
-The London-born Findlay, who now lives near Bath, is a one-time greyhound trainer who is now best known as a fearless high-stakes punter.
-He is a regular winner of the Tote’s Scoop 6 bet and specialises in long odds-on bets on Betfair.
-He met Paul Barber at Doncaster sales and the duo have teamed up to own a number of promising performers which - apart from Denman - include this season’s Racing Post Chase winner Gungadu and Desert Quest, who landed the 2006 Vincent O’Brien County Handicap Hurdle.
-Desert Quest was bought from Findlay’s winnings when he backed Roger Federer to win the US Open.
+Barber owns Nicholls's Manor Farm Stables, initially converted from a cow shed, and his house overlooks Denman's stable.
+Many of his best performers have had an initial grounding in point-to-points, either with Liam Burke in Ireland or Barber's brother Richard - who has trained four Festival winners - at Seaborough in Dorset.
+Barber's partner in many of his horses is professional gambler Harry Findlay.
+Denman, like many of Findlay's horses, runs in the name of his mother Margaret, like his late father a former nurse from Glasgow.
+The London-born Findlay, who lives near Bath, is a one-time greyhound trainer who is now best known as a fearless high-stakes punter.
+He is a regular winner of the Tote's Scoop 6 bet and specialises in long odds-on bets on Betfair but met his biggest reverse when losing £2.7 million after backing New Zealand to win the 2007 Rugby World Cup.
+He met Paul Barber at Doncaster sales and the duo have teamed up to own a number of promising performers which - apart from Denman - include Racing Post Chase winner Gungadu, Desert Quest, who landed the 2006 Vincent O'Brien County Handicap Hurdle and Big Fella Thanks, named after his best greyhound.

-Paul Barber’s totesport Cheltenham Gold Cup win: 1999 SEE MORE BUSINESS, 2008 DENMAN
+totesport Cheltenham Gold Cup wins: 1999 SEE MORE BUSINESS (owned by Paul Barber and John Keighley), 2008 DENMAN

 tumpline internet home | associations | bloodstock agents | bookmakers | information | horses | jockeys | links | overseas | portals | racecourses | race horse trainers | sales | studs | syndicates | submit site email